maickrau/GraphAligner/README.md

 - `-a` output file name.
 Format .gam
 - `--try-all-seeds` extend from all seeds.
 Normally a seed is not extended if it looks like a false positive.
 - `--all-alignments` output all alignments.
 Normally only a set of non-overlapping partial alignments is returned.
 Use this to also include partial alignments which overlap each others.
 This also forces `--try-all-seeds`.
+- `--global-alignment` force the read to be aligned end-to-end.
+Normally the alignment is stopped if the score gets too poor.
+This forces the alignment to continue to the end of the read regardless of score.
+If you use this you should do some other filtering on the alignments to remove false alignments.

 Seeding: